 Wars do occur in and are relevant to our time; technologies may have changed but strategies and the will to win are not very different.

 Conflict in any form is resolved more easily when we draw on the wisdom of our warrior forebears.
 Genghis Khan for example; taught us the value in unity/loyalty when facing an enemy.

 Fashion is also influenced by ghosts of the past and those you claim the world will end in 2012 because the Mayan calender ended there do not laugh at the religions/beliefs of our ancestors.

 Excuse me?
 How can you stand there and blindly intone that history is about wars and bloodshed?
 History is made out of much more than ‘battles, bloodshed and fashion’, how dare you disregard all that!
 Besides, all of history DOES relate to our lives nowadays.
 If we ignore our history how are we to learn from it?

-of battles,bloodshed,fashion trends and odd superstitions that are laughable today.
+History as a separate subject does not deal with scientific developments or achievement.
+History as a subject is composite of battles,bloodshed,fashion trends and odd superstitions that are laughable today.

 One can assimilate nothing of value from how short Napoleon Boneparte was or how many people he killed or battles he won.

 It’s all very entertaining but practically a load of hogwash.